TracyK10/alx-intermediate-frontend/README.md

-# Tailwind CSS & Semantic HTML Practice Project
+# Semantic HTML, Tailwind CSS & Sass Practice Project

 ## 📄 Overview

-This project is a hands-on exploration of semantic HTML and Tailwind CSS, focused on building responsive, accessible, and well-structured web layouts.
-Each task builds progressively from fundamental HTML semantics to advanced utility-first CSS techniques using Tailwind.
+This project is a hands-on exploration of **semantic HTML**, **Tailwind CSS**, and **Sass/SCSS**, aimed at building responsive, accessible, and modular web layouts.
+It includes tasks that progressively develop skills in structuring HTML documents semantically, designing layouts with utility-first CSS (Tailwind), and writing maintainable styles using Sass features like variables, nesting, and mixins.
+All configurations and setups were completed on a **Windows environment** using **Node.js**, **PowerShell**, and the **Sass CLI**.

 ## ✅ Project Breakdown